Universität Bonn

 2004/2005

-Substitutes in the C4 position were Markus Reiher (Aug.
-2004 to March 2005) until he accepted a W2 professorship for theoretical chemistry at the University of Jena, and Thomas Bredow until March 2006.
-The C3 position was temporarily taken by Frank Neese (WS 2004/2005), Guntram Rauhut (SS 2005) and Thomas Krüger (WS 2005/2006).
+Substitutes in the C4 position were Markus Reiher19 (Aug.
+2004 to March 2005) until he accepted a W2 professorship for theoretical chemistry at the University of Jena, and Thomas Bredow20 until March 2006.
+The C3 position was temporarily taken by Frank Neese18 (WS 2004/2005), Guntram Rauhut21 (SS 2005) and Thomas Krüger (WS 2005/2006).

 2006

-Frank Neese from the Max-Planck-Institut of Bioinorganic Chemistry at Mülheim accepted the W3 position (chair of Theoretical Chemistry) in April 2006.
-Thomas Bredow from the University of Hannover accepts the W2 (previously C3) position in theoretical chemistry at the start of the summer term.
+Frank Neese18 from the Max-Planck-Institut of Bioinorganic Chemistry at Mülheim accepted the W3 position (chair of Theoretical Chemistry) in April 2006.
+Thomas Bredow20 from the University of Hannover accepts the W2 (previously C3) position in theoretical chemistry at the start of the summer term.
 This ends the rather long period in which both positions (chair in theoretical chemistry and C3 position) were vacant and taken only temporarily of for a short period of time.

 2009

-Frank Neese was awarded the Gottfried-Wilhelm-Leibniz-Price 2010.
+Frank Neese18 was awarded the Gottfried-Wilhelm-Leibniz-Price 2010.

 2011